Gospelmairo/Exploratory-Data-Analysis-on-2008-USA-Flights-Data/README.md

-# EDA_On_Salaries_data
+# Data_Analysis_On_USA_Flights_Data

-Implement Exploratory Data Analysis on a data containing jobs and salaries e.t.c, by cleaning the data, transforming it and performing visualization to gain insights on it.
+implement Exploratory Data Analysis on 2008 USA flights data by cleaning the data, transforming the data and performing visualization to gain insights on it.

-# Language
+## Language
 Python

-# Libraries
-pandas

-matplotlib

-# Files contained on the repository
-A notebook containing cells of python code
+## Libaries
+Numpy

+Pandas

+Seabon

+Matplotlib

+## Dataset

-The dataset in a csv format stored on an AWS s3 bucket.
+The dataset in a csv format stored on

+<a href="https://github-data-bucket.s3.amazonaws.com/USA_flights_data.csv.bz2" rel="nofollow">AWS s3 bucket</a>